 each topic/module and the course.

-CLIPP offers the following professional development opportunities to support teaching staff with designing an inclusive and engaging learning journey:
+CTIQ offers the following ongoing professional development opportunities to support teaching staff with designing an inclusive and engaging learning journey:

 - Graduate Certificate in Education (Tertiary Education) – This postgraduate award course is designed to support tertiary teachers deliver quality, contemporary teaching practices in the higher education setting.
-Modules on student learning include the likes of: Dynamics of learning, Students as partners, Student diversity and equity.
-View what else the GCETE has to offer.
+Modules on design include: Constructive alignment framework, Curriculum design, Students as partners, Teachers as partners, and Communities as partners.